dreth/CodeSnippets/simulate_SWISE_rewards_curve/proposal.md

 Hello StakeWise DAO!

-Today I want to detail an [idea I mentioned](https://forum.stakewise.io/t/swip-3-deploy-seth2-eth-and-seth2-reth2-liquidity-pools-on-uniswap-v3/336/3?u=dreth) in my reply to this thread.
+Today I want to detail an [idea I mentioned](https://forum.stakewise.io/t/swip-3-deploy-seth2-eth-and-seth2-reth2-liquidity-pools-on-uniswap-v3/336/3?u=dreth) in my reply to the [SWIP-3](https://forum.stakewise.io/t/swip-3-deploy-seth2-eth-and-seth2-reth2-liquidity-pools-on-uniswap-v3). thread.
 Where I compared the possibility of flattening the $SWISE rewards curve for the upcoming Uniswap pools in order to avoid extending voting power inequality (as a result of wealth) within DAO members.

 I would like to start a discussion on this and see your opinions on possibly implementing this before $SWISE rewards start for the respective proposed pools in [SWIP-3](https://forum.stakewise.io/t/swip-3-deploy-seth2-eth-and-seth2-reth2-liquidity-pools-on-uniswap-v3).